srl-labs/containerlab/docs/cmd/graph.md

 # start an http server on :3002 where topo1 graph will be rendered using a custom template my_template.html
 containerlab graph --topo /path/to/topo1.clab.yml --srv ":3002" --template my_template.html

+# start an http server on default port :50080
+# using a custom template that links to local files located at /path/to/static_files directory
+containerlab graph --topo /path/to/topo1.clab.yml --template my_template.html --static-dir /path/to/static_files
 ```